tetzng/pez/docs/commands.md

 - Options:
   - `--force` Remove files recorded in the lockfile even if the repository directory is missing.
   - `--stdin` Read `owner/repo` list from stdin (ignores blank lines and lines starting with `#`).
 - Behavior: removes the cloned repository (if present) and files recorded in `pez-lock.toml`.
-Without `--force` when the repo directory is missing, the command prints the target files and aborts.
+Without `--force` when the repo directory is missing, the command prints the target files and exits.
 - Example:
   - `printf "owner/a\nowner/b\n" | pez uninstall --stdin`